AlecVail/Preparing_Data_Using_Alteryx/README.md

  ![Coffee - Regular - Sample](https://user-images.githubusercontent.com/100732722/235216807-c688b351-0423-4cf1-a43b-442d6af790dc.png)

 BOOM!
-We have found who the biggest consumer of regular coffee is: California.
+We have found the biggest consumer of regular coffee: California.

 QUESTION 2: Which state is the biggest consumer of decaf coffee?